jose-navarro/workflowmaker/README.md

 **First**, install the suite of WorkflowMaker applications:

-1. Download the WorkFlowMaker installer / deb package from the [Releases](https://github.com/jose-navarro/workflowmaker/releases) section.
+1. Download the WorkFlowMaker installer / compressed package from the [Releases](https://github.com/jose-navarro/workflowmaker/releases) section.

 2. Install WorkFlowMaker on your computer (for Windows, the installer is a